 Strychnine was first registered in 1947, but it was used for many years before then.16 It can only be used below ground, and products with more than 0.5% strychnine are restricted.
 They are only sold to certified applicators.16 Strychnine comes from the seeds of certain plants, Strychnos nux-vomica and Strychnos ignatii.17 It affects the cells in the spinal cord by causing nerve cells to fire more readily, which leads to muscle spasms.
 Depending on the dose, the spasms may be so severe they cause breathing paralysis and death.17

 Always follow label instructions and take steps to minimize exposure.
 If any exposure occurs, be sure to follow the First Aid instructions on the product label carefully.
 For additional treatment advice, contact the Poison Control Center at 1-800-222-1222.
-If you wish to report an incident to the National Pesticide Information Center, please call 1-800-858-7378.
+If you wish to discuss an incident with the National Pesticide Information Center, please call 1-800-858-7378.